What’s your story?

 The Story tells us WHO God is.
 It tells us our place in The Story.
 It takes the disjointed stories of Scripture and weaves them into a beautiful seamless tale of perfect love created, thwarted, rescued and realized.
 It is God’s story as Creator, Father, Savior, Son, Friend and Spirit.

-To tell the stories apart from The Story can leave us with moments rather than perspective.
-These powerful moments are essential to rounding out The Story and helping us know God better, but without the context of The Story, we can reduce God to a God of moments rather than the God of Eternity.
+To tell the stories apart from The Story can leave us with disjointed moments rather than holistic perspective.
+These powerful moments are essential to rounding out The Story and helping us know God better, but without the context of The Story, we can reduce God to a God of moments instead of the God of Eternity.

 One day it dawned on her; even though he’d been in church his whole life, he’d never heard The Story.
 So one afternoon she and her sister sat down with him and for the very first time, her grandfather heard The Story of God’s perfect creation, our separation because of sin, the reconciliation of the cross, and the invitation to us to join The Story for all eternity.